jank-lang/jank/book/src/troubleshooting/faq.md

 ## Why does jank compile to C++?
 jank is both a Clojure dialect and a C++ dialect, which is unique among most programming languages.
-In order for us to consider jank a C++ dialect, we must have exellent interop with C++, such as:
+In order for us to consider jank a C++ dialect, we must have excellent interop with C++, such as:

 * Including C++ headers
 * Instantiating templates